ugr-sail/sinergym/docs/source/pages/usage-example.rst

             sum(rewards))
     env.close()

+.. note:: It is necessary to specify in any new reward that we want to put the name of the energy and temperature variables in its reward_kwargs, since they depend on the specific building (IDF) that we are using.
+Otherwise, an error will occur.

 This example is exactly the same as the previous one, except that it uses different criteria to determine the rewards in each step of the simulation.
 If you run the code you can see the difference in the values obtained for the reward (using a seed for randomization).